Mubariz al-Din Isfendiyar

 Mubāriz al-Dīn Isfendiyār Bey (Old Anatolian Turkish: عزالدين اصفنديار; c.
 1360 – 26 February 1440), was a member of the Candar dynasty that reigned as bey from 1385 until his death in 1440.
 Although the name of the dynasty is Candar, following his reign, as a testament to its longevity certain historians of the Ottoman Empire also began to refer to the beylik by the name İsfendiyar.

 Early life

-Isfendiyār was the son of Süleyman II of the princely Candar dynasty, while his mother was Sultan Hatun of the imperial Ottoman dynasty, daughter of Süleyman Pasha, son of the second Ottoman sultan Orhan.
+İsfendiyār was the son of Suleiman II and the grandson of Kötürüm Bayezid, the ruler of the Candarids.
+His mother was Sultan Hatun of the Ottoman dynasty, the daughter of Süleyman Pasha, who was the son of the second Ottoman sultan, Orhan.

-Arms of the House of Candar according to the Catalan Atlas of 1375.
+Arms of theouse of Cand. ar according to the Catalan Atlas of 1375.

 Ascendance

 Before his enthronement, the Beylik of Candar had been reduced to a small area around Sinop, a port on the Black Sea coast.
 In a bid to avoid the loss of his last dominion, as bey İsfendiyar adopted a policy of maintaining peace with his neighbors.

 During the reign of the Ottoman Sultan Bayezid I (1389–1402), who had conquered most of the other beyliks of Anatolia, İsfendiyar was able to establish good relations with the other Oghuz Turkic clans.
 It is believed that the emergence of Kadı Burhaneddin's short lived but powerful Turkmen state in the Central Anatolia was one of the main factors for Ottoman-Candar cooperation.
 Nevertheless, several beys whose territory had been annexed by the Ottomans took refuge in İsfendiyar Bey's beylik.